bm-vip/quarkus-framework/README.md

     4. run the following command:
 ```
 mvn clean install
-mvn spring-boot:run
+mvn quarkus:dev
 ```
 ## Kubernetes configuration
-For API scalability, Kubernetes should be installed and submit the yml files that definition to k8s directory with the following command:
+For API scalability, kubectl and (kubeadm or minikube) should be installed and submit the yml files that definition to k8s directory with the following command:
 ```
 kubectl apply -f k8s
 ```